ka4ep/Lexical.Localization/docs/IStringFormat/README.md

 LineString lineString = line.Value("Corellia Melody").ResolveString();
 ```

-If it resolved to an OK result, then the *.Value* can be used.
+If it resolved to an OK or non-Failed result, then the *.Value* can be used.

 ```csharp
 if (!lineString.Failed) Console.WriteLine(lineString.Value);